Stay Safe in Paris: Top 8 Scams to Watch Out For

 Final tips for protecting yourself

-Scam artists in Paris are usually more interested in your wallet than harming you.
+Scam artists in Paris are usually more interested in your wallet than in harming you.
 Their main goal?
 Snatch your cash or anything they can flip for a quick buck.
 Stay sharp, but don’t freak out.
+Here are some tips that I swear by:

 • If you find yourself in a sticky situation, just walk away.
 Feel threatened?
 Blow a whistle or yell like you’re auditioning for a horror movie.
 Most scammers want to stay under the radar.
 Don’t throw punches, or you might end up explaining yourself to the police.

 • Keep your stuff on lockdown.
-Use a money belt or a zip-up crossbody bag (tuck it under your jacket if you can pull it off).
+Use a locked money belt or a zip-up crossbody bag (tuck it under your jacket if you can pull it off).
 Spread your valuables around so you’re not cleaned out if someone gets lucky.

 • Be stingy with your personal info online and steer clear of public Wi-Fi for anything sensitive like banking.
 A VPN is a good idea.